Blockchain Document Signing Platform: Offering Security to Confidential Documents

 Documents can be uploaded as pdf and doc files.

-Also, they can store the signed documents to manage the files and saving the record in the blockchain.
+Also, they can store the signed documents to manage the files and save the record in the blockchain.

 Step 3: Users add the recipients who have to sign documents